 If any crime happens on campus, the university encourages contacting the NSU Public Safety Department at 954-262-8999 and/or the local police, who can make a report and coordinate collection of evidence from the scene.
 Often NSU Public Safety and the Davie Police will respond, and they will likely contact the appropriate investigations unit.
 Davie Police also have a Victim Advocate.
 It is important to note that this Victim Advocate may not maintain the same level of confidentiality as the staff at the Nancy J. Cotterman Center or another rape crisis/domestic violence center.

 This section explains some of the initial responses taken by specific entities at the university.

-When public safety or police officers arrive to take a report, they can assist the victim in obtaining medical assistance and with other immediate needs, but they are not confidential resources.
-They will ask for a brief account of what happened, a physical description of the assailant, and any information about where the individual might be (if known).
+When public safety or police officers arrive to take a report, they can assist the victim in obtaining medical assistance and with other immediate needs, but their focus (pending no safety concerns) is on learning what happened and conducting an investigation as to whether a crime occurred.
+They will likely ask for a brief account of what happened, a physical description of the assailant, and any information about where the individual might be (if known).
 It is up to a victim how much information he or she wishes to share.
 For example, a victim who has experienced trauma may prefer to have rest from one or two sleep cycles to mentally organize information about what has happened before participating in a more detailed interview.
 However, the police will want to get as much information as they can, as soon as they can, so they can do their part to investigate what occurred.

-When a responsible employee receives a report of sexual violence (which includes dating violence, domestic violence, sexual assault, and stalking), from a victim or from a third party, the responsible employee will
+When an NSU employee receives a report of sexual violence (which includes dating violence, domestic violence, sexual assault, and stalking), from a victim or from a third party, the employee should:

-Responsible employees must take the above steps for incidents that they observe directly, as well as incidents reported to them that have occurred off campus.
+NSU employees must take the above steps for incidents that they observe directly, as well as incidents they learn about indirectly, whether they occurred on-campus or off-campus.